robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 proper amount of samples that we will use for later computations.
 This step is called **windowing**.
 You can also treat it as a animation frame because it will show frequencies of the signal in this exact moment.
 We cannot compute DFT on all samples from the buffer at once.
 We need to split it into pieces and transform one by one.
-Ok, lets set our window size to 1024 pick this amount of samples from the final signal buffer.
+Ok, lets set our window size to 1024 and pick this amount of samples from the signal buffer.

     IMAGE: windowed raw samples